the-amber-joy/mySurplusPal/README.md

+## Update - 25-Sep-2022
+*Friendship ended with MyFitnessPal, now Cronometer is my favorite food tracker.
+I logged into MFP recently and noticed they changed their UI, and this extension is moot.
+I've unpublished it from the Chrome Web Store.
+-Amber*

 # <img src="burger_48.png" width="48px" align="left"> My Surplus Pal
 Background: I made this when I was hard at work cutting weight for a powerlifting meet where I needed to be 2 weight classes below where I had been.
 I am much more competitive in the 57kg class than 72kg!